Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: Introduction

 \section{Introduction}

 \scenario{Mei is an interaction designer.
-She is hired by a coffee shop to deliver a new AI agent experience on their website to take customers' commands in natural language and execute the tasks by navigating through the website.
-As Mei brainstorms what the user experience with the agent should be like, she is not sure whether the agent should frequently ask for user input, perform the task and send a summary at the end, or something in between.
-Mei wants to test these ideas, but she does not have a formal background in AI or software development.
-She wishes there was some kind of scaffold for her to easily prototype these experiences.} Mei wants to develop an \emph{interface agent}, which is an AI that automates actions in user interfaces by understanding user habits, preferences, and interests~\cite{shneiderman1997direct, lieberman1997autonomous}.
-In recent years, multimodal and vanilla large language models (i.e., (M)LLMs) have rapidly emerged to power interface agents~\cite{liang2025tabletalk, fourney2024magentic, wu2024oscopilot, wang2024mobileagent, he-etal-2024-webvoyager, iong-etal-2024-openwebagent}, which we refer to in this work as \emph{agents}.
-Agents are powered by generative AI models that can consider a user's intent or instructions and complete a task on a UI environment (i.e., desktop~\cite{fourney2024magentic, wu2024oscopilot}, mobile~\cite{wang2024mobileagent}, web~\cite{he-etal-2024-webvoyager, zhou2024webarena, pan2024webcanvas, zheng-etal-2024-webolympus, iong-etal-2024-openwebagent}; specific applications such as Excel~\cite{liang2025tabletalk} and code IDEs~\cite{pu2025assistance}; etc.), by calling upon external modules ranging from code executors~\cite{fourney2024magentic} to clicking on a UI element~\cite{huq-etal-2025-cowpilot, iong-etal-2024-openwebagent, he-etal-2024-webvoyager}.
+She is hired by a coffee shop to prototype a variety of agent UX to understand the best way to have an agent place coffee orders for customers on the website.
+As Mei prototypes what the user experience with the agent should be like, she is not sure how proactive the agent should be: whether the agent should frequently ask for user input, perform the task and send a summary at the end, or something in between.
+As Mei wants to test these ideas, she wishes there was some kind of scaffold for her to easily prototype these experiences.}